LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.333.0
+*Released*: 2 May 2023
+* Add expired sample indicator in UI
+  * add new ExpirationDateColumnRenderer and wire up to grid cell and DetailDisplay
+  * modify SampleAiquotDetailHeader to show expired icon for aliquot parent expiration date field
+  * modify ItemsLegends to be able to display expired icon

 ### version 2.332.4
 *Released*: 2 May 2023
 * Update @labkey/api package version